swiftlang/swift/docs/HowToGuides/GettingStarted.md

 * If you installed and want to use Sccache: Run `sccache --version`; check that this succeeds.

+> **Note**
+> If you are running on Apple Silicon hardware (M1, M2, etc), ensure you have
+> the native arm64 build of these dependencies installed and configured in your PATH.
+>
+> e.g. running `file $(which python3)` should print "arm64".
+>
+> If it prints "x86_64", you are running Python in compatibility mode (Rosetta), and building Swift will fail.
+> Running `uname -m` should also print "arm64", otherwise your terminal is running in Rosetta mode.

 ### The roles of different tools

 At this point, it is worthwhile to pause for a moment